qiongwu-git/Sunday_Projects/README.md

 - ARIMA(no_seasonality) merely for documentation's sake.
 Credit all to medium post mentioned in the file.
 An attempt I made based on the dataset I had at hand with auto_arima: see <auto_arima.ipynb>.
 - House Prices.ipynb is the first attempt of Kaggle housing prices competition.
 - Spotify.ipynb is a work-in-progress project.
+- reencode_excel is a quick script to reencode all excel file (sheets) in order to display accented letters properly.